-The TIME function takes three numbers and converts them to a time with hours, minutes, and seconds.
-You could be working with large tables with separate columns for the hour, minute, and second.
-The TIME function will combine the three columns into one value.
+The TIME function takes three numbers and converts them to time with hours, minutes, and seconds.

-If the result of the formula is not formatted correctly, use the custom formatting options found in the menus.
+If the result of the formula is not formatted correctly, first try the Time number formatting.
+Use the Custom date and time options in the menus for more adjustments.

-Adjust the formatting using the box to the left of the green Apply button until you get what you are looking for.
+Adjust the formatting until you get what you are looking for.

 Syntax